Adly Zahari

 Adly bin Zahari (Jawi: عدلي بن ظهري; born 15 February 1971) is a Malaysian politician who has served as the Deputy Minister of Defence in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Mohamad Hasan since December 2022, Member of Parliament (MP) for Alor Gajah since November 2022 and Member of the Malacca State Legislative Assembly (MLA) for Bukit Katil since May 2018.
 He served as the 11th Chief Minister of Malacca from May 2018 to March 2020 and State Leader of the Opposition of Malacca from April 2020 to December 2022.
 He is a member of the National Trust Party (AMANAH), a component party of the PH coalition and was a member of the Malaysian Islamic Party (PAS), a component party of formerly the Pakatan Rakyat (PR) coalition.
 In AMANAH, he has served as a Vice-President since September 2021 and State Chairman of Malacca since August 2017.
 He was also the Treasurer-General of AMANAH prior to his promotion to the party vice presidency.
 He is also the sole Malacca AMANAH MLA.

 Education & Early Career

-Adly attended Sekolah Menengah Teknik Bukit Piatu in Malacca and obtained his Bachelor of Engineering (BEng) in electrical engineering from University of Technology Malaysia (UTM).
+Adly attended Sekolah Menengah Teknik Melaka, Bukit Piatu and obtained his Bachelor of Electrical Engineering (BEng) with honours from University of Technology Malaysia (UTM).
 During his schooling days, he was an orator and represented his school in several public speaking competitions at both state & national level.
 He became an engineer, served in the corporate sectors and started his own business before joining the politics.